Strategy – Don’t go into battle without one

 We needed a theme related to freedom at the deeper level but with a more popular appeal.
 The perfect choice, we thought, was the red-pill meme popularized by the sci-fi movie, The Matrix.
 Almost everything we want to say within the freedom movement can be expressed in terms of illusion vs. reality and, when we say, "take the red pill", we add a bit of mystery to the narrative and have some fun along the way.
 At least, that was the theory.
 We were worried that the public might think it was too corny or too frivolous for such a serious endeavor.

 And, so, in June of 2017, we held the First Red Pill Expo in Bozeman, Montana, and it was a smashing success.
 Expecting 200 or 300 attendance, 600 came from far and wide, including twelve countries in all.
 Most of these people would not have been moved to attend yet another conference on the defense of liberty, but they came to take the red pill on many different topics, some of which, on the surface, had no bearing on freedom at all.
 Many of the attendees said it was the most interesting and exhilarating conference they had ever attended.
 It was then that we knew we had made the right decision.
 To our amazement and delight, the first ring became a reality.
-And with that, Project Outreach was re-named Project Red Pill.
+And with that, Project Outreach was nicknamed (for better public recognition) Project Red Pill.

 RED PILL UNIVERSITY